What is DeleteFromQuery

 BatchDeleteBuilder

-The BatchDeleteBuilder is an action that lets you set options that will be applied to every delete executed with the DeleteFromQuery method.
+The BatchDeleteBuilder is an action that lets you configure options applied to every DeleteFromQuery execution.

 This configuration is global and affects all DeleteFromQuery calls, regardless of the context or query.

-You can use this when you want to enforce the same batch configuration everywhere and avoid repeating options in each call.
+Use this option when you want to enforce consistent behavior across your application and avoid repeating configuration in each call.

 InMemoryDbContextFactory

-If you use an InMemory provider, you must provide the in-memory context where the logic will be applied.
+If you use the EF Core InMemory provider, you must provide the in-memory context where the operation will be executed.

-This configuration is global and will be used by all DeleteFromQuery calls that run against an in-memory provider.
+This configuration is global and will be used by all DeleteFromQuery calls running against the InMemory provider.

-This is required because we apply some internal logic that could affect your original context.
-For example, we may need to attach entities in order to remove them.
+This is required because some internal operations may affect your original context.
+For example, entities may need to be attached in order to be removed.

 // @nuget: Z.EntityFramework.Extensions.EFCore using Z.EntityFramework.Extensions; BatchDeleteManager.InMemoryDbContextFactory = () => new MyMemoryContext(options);